-The Washington Departments of Health and Ecology share responsibilities under the Municipal Water Law, and have developed agreements to coordinate planning, engineering, and public health and safety matters relating to water systems and water resources.
+The Washington Departments of Health and Ecology share responsibilities under the Municipal Water Law and have developed agreements to coordinate planning, engineering, and public health and safety matters relating to water systems and water resources.
 The Department of Health is responsible for ensuring safe and reliable drinking water, and reviews and approves planning and engineering documents for water systems.
-The Department of Ecology administers Washington State’s Water Resource Program, including water rights administration and watershed planning.
+We administer Washington State’s Water Resource Program, including water rights administration and watershed planning.

-The Department of Ecology developed an Interpretive and Policy Statement (IPS) for carrying out the 2003 Municipal Water Law under the authority of the Administrative Procedure Act - RCW 34.05.230.
-This policy statement clarifies the Department of Ecology’s position and management approach for carrying out that law for the primary audience of those interested in, and affected by, management of water rights for municipal supply purposes.
-This policy statement also enables Department of Ecology staff to have a common understanding and consistency of application.
+We developed an Interpretive and Policy Statement (IPS) for carrying out the 2003 Municipal Water Law under the authority of the Administrative Procedure Act - RCW 34.05.230.
+This policy statement clarifies our management approach for carrying out the MWL for the primary audience of those interested in, and affected by, management of water rights for municipal supply purposes.
+This policy statement also provides a common interpretation for our staff and enables consistent application of the law.

-The Department of Health, Office of Drinking Water and Ecology's Water Resources Program have developed Memorandum of Understanding (MOU) and Joint Review Procedures to outline the agencies’ roles and responsibilities so they might better coordinate their actions on aspects of their missions that overlap.
-The most recent update to the MOU includes new coordination procedures that had to be developed as a result of the passage of the 2003 Municipal Water Law:
+The Department of Health, Office of Drinking Water and Ecology's Water Resources Program developed a Memorandum of Understanding (MOU) and Joint Review Procedures to outline the agencies’ roles and responsibilities on aspects of MWL.
+The most recent update to the MOU includes new coordination procedures were required in the 2003 Municipal Water Law.